Super Rugby: Blues beat Chiefs to end winless stretch

 It also keeps them in the hunt as they have moved from 14th to ninth.
 The Chiefs, meanwhile, drop to 13th and are almost certainly out of the scramble for a top-eight position.

-Virtually the only positive on a night for the Chiefs was the fact loose forward Sam Cane made a successful return from a broken neck suffered last October.
+Virtually the only positive on a night for the Chiefs as their prop Angus Ta'avao celebrated his 100th Super Rugby game was the fact loose forward Sam Cane made a successful return from a broken neck suffered last October.

-Their biggest problem was creativity; they had too few ideas on attack, especially in the second half, although the Blues should be applauded for keeping them in check due to their near constant pressure, with halfback Sam Nock excellent and first-five Harry Plummer outplaying his opposite Marty McKenzie.
+Their biggest problem was creativity; they had too few ideas on attack, especially in the second half, although the Blues should be applauded for keeping them in check, with halfback Sam Nock excellent and first-five Harry Plummer outplaying his opposite Marty McKenzie.

+"We scrambled well and didn't give away too many obvious penalties," Blues coach MacDonald said.
+"We weren't letting them in and we grew in confidence as we felt we were suffocating them with our defence.
+We got excited about getting the ball in our hands again and we made the most of it."

-With midfielder TJ Faiane always alert to an opportunity, the Blues did not lack for attacking options and the pack, led by Patrick Tuipulotu and Ofa Tuungafasi, who scored an important second half try, fired too.
-In the end they dominated the set pieces and breakdowns which led to a favourable response from referee Glen Jackson in terms of penalties.
+With midfielder TJ Faiane always alert to an opportunity, the Blues did not lack for attacking options and the pack, led by Patrick Tuipulotu, Alex Hodgman and Ofa Tuungafasi, fired too.

-The Blues suffered a blow before kick-off when hooker James Parsons was ruled out with injury and prop Karl Tu'inukuafe illness.
+Tuungafasi scored an important try in the second half - although it was disputed by the Chiefs, who thought he knocked on - and he and Hodgman played the whole match, a remarkable achievement in the modern age, following Karl Tu'inukuafe's late withdrawal due to illness.

+Hooker James Parsons was also ruled out late due to a back injury.
 There was a change for the Chiefs, too, with wing Sean Wainui out after his partner went into labour.

 And while Chiefs lock Mitchell Brown left the field with a leg injury after only five minutes, it was the visitors who had the better start.

-The Blues had said they were determined to cut out the errors that had hurt them against the Hurricanes but they retained what for them must have been the infuriating habit of turning attack into defence with one mistake, and Mitch Karpik's try, after a mix-up between Rieko Ioane and Melani Nanai, was almost comical.
+The Blues were a bit loose early and retained the infuriating habit of turning attack into defence with one mistake.
+Mitch Karpik's try, after a mix-up between Rieko Ioane and Melani Nanai, was almost comical.

 But their perseverance paid off when first-five Plummer went over in the left corner for his first try at this level after a Caleb Clarke turnover and Nanai somehow got the ball down in the other corner to give his side a slim lead at halftime.